Offshore / Compression

 The compression techniques used in the Offshore Compact service are proprietary.
 Top secret.
-Its strictly on a need to know basis.

 The most important point to be understood is that: the compression techniques developed for this project work.
 In fact, they work very, very well.
 When other services make great compression promises you should investigate the details to see if the promises being made will apply to what you are doing.
 There are no other weather services achieving the compression results that the LuckGrib Offshore Data service is achieving.

 When you click into one of the files, you will see more detail.
 For example: